A Log PSS morphism with applications to Lagrangian embeddings: Dilations and Applications

 \end{lem} \begin{proof} We define an auxiliary moduli space which will allow us to prove that the PSS map defined above preserves the ring structure.
 We work over a parameter space $q \in [b,\infty)$ with $b\gg 0$.
-We again consider the surface $S_{q,2}= \mathbb{C}P^1 \setminus \lbrace 0 \rbrace$, with a negative cylindrical end as before, but this time with two distinguished marked points at $z_1=q$ and $z_2=-q$.
+We consider the surfaces $S_{q,2}$ whose underlying domain is $\mathbb{C}P^1 \setminus \lbrace 0 \rbrace$ with a negative cylindrical end as before, but this time with two distinguished marked points at $z_1=q$ and $z_2=-q$.
 Let $\beta$ be a subclosed 1-form on $S_{q,2}$ satisfying

 \begin{itemize} \item The form $\beta$ restricts to $2dt$ on the cylindrical end; \item $\beta=0$ in neighborhoods of $z_1=-q$ and $z_2=q$. \end{itemize} 10 pt

 Define to be the moduli space of pairs $(q,u)$, with $q \in [b,\infty)$ and